LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

     testing, etc.
   Assignee
-    Unless you are certain which team member should be assigned the issue, choose 'Unassigned'.
+    Unless you are certain which team member should be assigned an issue, choose 'Unassigned'.
 This will indicate that the issue requires discussion and review before it is assigned.
 The default assignee is the owner of the component you chose earlier if you make no choice.
   Reporter